 A virtual assistant powered by AI can provide levels of access, intuition, and unparalleled time management.
 Software that acts as an all-in-one AI assistant can remove mundane tasks from your daily work, such as sending invitations, tracking in-person and remote attendance, and dynamically changing your meeting location according to your needs.
 Additionally, they can eliminate some employees’ stress, removing the anxieties that come with rushing to find available meeting rooms that can support your capacity and AV needs.

 7. Accessibility and inclusivity

 In 2022, accessibility and inclusion will be important topics to discuss and prioritize among your team, especially as organizations begin returning to the physical office.
 If there is a silver lining in the events of the past two years, it would be that the shift towards hybrid working has allowed a wider range of people to work in ways that suit them best.
 Remote and hybrid working has allowed neurodivergent people and people with disabilities to work from their homes without feeling pressured to go to a workplace that may not be designed to accommodate their needs.

 As people begin going back to the offices, organizations need to make sure that they continue to accommodate people who either don’t want to come back to the office or may require changes to accommodate their needs.
+In fact, 76% of workers avoid the office, due to a lack of appropriate work areas.
 Reach out and make sure your employees feel encouraged to express their needs and wants.
 Start with practical changes and see what your team requires: make sure all employees are aware of office layouts and the locations of helpful equipment.
 You can foster a strong relationship with your people by expressing this kind of empathetic attention to detail, meaning more in-person engagement.
 Not only that, but by instituting inclusive policies, you are future-proofing your workplace model while making it a more welcoming space for diverse talent.

 Making effective changes